Garden of the Hôtel de Soubise

 French National ArchivesArchives nationales

-French National Archives (Archives nationales) preserve the written memory of the French state, born in 1790 from revolutionary efforts to seize and order the records of monarchy, church, and republic.
-Their historic Paris home in the Marais—Hôtel de Soubise, rooted in a 14th c. fortress and remade with 18th c. salons—turns an aristocratic palace into a civic treasury, where charters, letters, and maps show how power was argued, administered, and remembered.
+French National Archives preserve the written memory of the French state, created in 1790 as revolutionaries seized and reordered the records of monarchy, church, and republic.
+Their historic Paris home in the Marais—Hôtel de Soubise, rooted in a 14th c. fortress and refashioned with 18th c. salons—turns an aristocratic residence into a civic treasury, where charters, letters, and maps reveal how authority was built, contested, administered, and remembered.,

 Explore by type and place